 As I wrote recently I’ve been thinking for a while about why I don’t like to read news online as much as I do on paper.
-So I was extra interested in seeing the latest video from the good folks at BERG in which Jack Schulze talks about their ideas for the future of digital magazines:
+So I was extra interested in seeing the latest video from the good folks at BERG in which Jack Schulze talks about their ideas for the future of digital magazines (on Vimeo):

 There are lots of good thoughts in there but I wanted to pick up on one that I suspect is easily overlooked.
 Jack says: